 Charley Flyte was born in Provo, Utah and is an enrolled member of the Oglala Sioux Tribe (Pine Ridge), and is also of Mohawk (Six Nations), English and Scottish descent.

 She studied Film at Johns Hopkins University in Baltimore, Maryland, and acting at the T. Schreiber Studio in NYC.
-She currently resides in Los Angeles and is a member of the Native Voices at the Autry ensemble.
+She currently resides in Los Angeles.

 Some of her favorite roles include Rachel in It Will Be Okay, a young mother who crosses over to the other side after a devastating car crash, and must convince her husband to stay alive for the sake of their daughter.
 In Mummer, she played a (seemingly) sweet young mail-order bride with a supernatural guardian and a hidden taste for vengeance.
 In Rush, she played a tough but good-hearted First Nations woman, Rosie, tasked with teaching a delicate and naive young woman how to stay alive in the unforgiving Yukon.